Psychonauts 2 review — A journey into imagination

 The most important thing I can say about Psychonauts 2 is that it’s better than the original, which itself was far from a bad game.

 The original Psychonauts came out in 2005.
 It was a charming and creative 3D platformer.
 Those strengths helped cover up some of its flaws, including some awkward pacing and a color palette that can sometimes look a bit … pukey.
 Psychonauts 2 — which releases on August 25 for Xbox Series X/S, PlayStation 4, Xbox One, and PC — is a sleeker and prettier experience.
-I played it on Xbox Series X, and I was often impressed with the game’s colorful worlds and smooth performance.
+I played it on Xbox Series X, and it colorful worlds and smooth performance often impressed me.

 Psychonauts 2 still retains all of that charm of the original, too, thanks to a funny script and a large amount of memorable characters.